EXPLQIT/youtube2flac/README.md

 It can also embed the relative metadata into the FLAC (assuming it's a song) and embed the album cover as well. (it works about 70% of the time lol)

 The quality of the audio is entirely dependant on the audio quality of the video and it's also worth noting that YouTube can't be lossless.
+It beats using those sketchy conversion websites!

 *Entirely made with chatGPT*